Knowledge Sheaves: A Sheaf-Theoretic Framework for Knowledge Graph Embedding: SHEAVES AND CATEGORY THEORY

-While the algebraic properties of the theory of cellular sheaves rely in part on the linear structure of the vector spaces that serve as stalks, the theory may be developed in a more general setting.
+While the algebraic properties of the theory of cellular sheaves rely on the linear structure of the vector spaces that serve as stalks, the theory may be developed in a more general setting.
 For this we adopt the language of category theory~(see \cite{riehl_category_2017,fong_seven_2018}).
 Let $G$ be a graph, which we view as a category with one object for each vertex and edge, and a unique morphism $v \face e: v \to e$ for each incident vertex-edge pair.
 To treat orientations properly, we also assume that morphisms are tagged with an orientation; that is, the morphism $v \face e$ also records whether the pair is to be viewed as defining the head or tail of the edge, which we will write as $v \face_h e$ or $v \face_t e$.
 This is particularly important for graphs with self-loops, where for a given vertex-edge pair $(v,e)$ there may be two distinct morphisms $v \face_h e$ and $v \face_t e$.
+(Formally, this means that the category representing $G$ is fibered over the category with two objects and two parallel non-identity morphisms.)

 A \emph{cellular sheaf} on $G$ valued in the data category $\mathcal C$ is a functor $\mathcal F: G \to \mathcal C$.
 We assume $\mathcal C$ is complete (i.e. has all small limits), and define the \emph{global sections} of $\Fc$ to be the limit $\lim \Fc$, an object of $\mathcal C$.
 The \emph{stalks} of $\Fc$ are the values the functor $\Fc$ takes on objects of $G$, and the \emph{restriction maps} are the values of $\Fc$ on the morphisms of $G$.
 Thus, for a vertex-edge pair $v \face e$, we have a restriction map $\Fc_{v \face e}: \Fc(v) \to \Fc(e)$, which is a morphism in $\mathcal C$.